Silent Killer: Unveiling the Deadly Effects of Arsenic Poisoning

 Special Features:

-v Sometimes arsenic penetrates through the walls of the stomach and appear in the liver and omentum.
+v.
+Sometimes arsenic penetrates through the walls of the stomach and appears in the liver and omentum.

-v If putrefaction takes place arsenic is seen as yellow streaks in the subperitoneal layer of the stomach and intestine.
-It is due to conversion of absorbed arsenic into sulphide.
+v.
+If putrefaction takes place, arsenic is seen as yellow streaks in the subperitoneal layer of the stomach and intestine.
+It is due to the conversion of absorbed arsenic into sulfide.

-v It is found in bones, hairs, nails and skin after few years also
+v It is found in bones, hair, nails, and skin after a few years, also

 Arsenic is a popular Homicidal poison because